New: Examination of the Cardiac Apex Beat

 The normal apex beat is a localised pulsation in the normal location as described above.
 Here are some abnormal characters (please refer to the algorithm shown in the picture below, too):

-- Tapping Apex – This is an almost normal apex beat with a palpable first heart sound.
+- Tapping Apex – This is an almost normal apex impulse with a palpable first heart sound.
 Importantly, we have to recognize that the feeling of tapping is due to the loud first heart sound heard in mitral stenosis.

 - Hyperdynamic Apex – This is classically seen in volume overload conditions where there is ventricular dilatation (aortic regurgitation, hyperdynamic circulation etc.).
 Hyperdynamic apex is a forceful but ill-sustained pulsation that is palpable over a larger area than usual (diffuse).